99oblivius/VALORS-Match-Making-Bot/README.md

 ## API Integration
 This bot requires the [VALORS-Bot-API](https://github.com/99oblivius/VALORS-Bot-API) for full functionality.

+## Website
+Abandoned League project had a website in development with Match Making attached to it.
+The WIP website can be visited on https://valorsleague.org/

 ## Contributing
 I am open for any and all feedback.
 Feel free to create Pull requests.